-- That the island of Stygia was destroyed during the 6th maelstrom.
-In it's place, the Hierarchy has established itself primarily in it's oldest Necropolis, London.
+- That the island of Stygia was lost to Spectre kind but was later retaken by the returned Boneyhands, the Former Skeletal Lord, the new Imperitor.
 Also, during the final battle, the various events depicted in Ends of Empire are assumed to have taken place.
 These include:

 - The return and transcendence of Charon.

 - The betrayal of the Hierarchy by the Grim Legion and the Chanteurs' guild.